mamaluigie/Distributed-Computing-Sort/README.md

-# Distributed Sort Using Multithreaded Programming
+# Distributed Sort Using Multithreaded Programming (Unfinished)

 This program was created in order to acheave a distributed computing approach to the simple bubble sort algorithm (more types of sorts with the distributed computing program will come in the future)